top of page

 But Madyarov is just getting started.
 He has a more philosophical point to make.

 He argues that the needs of the State and those of the people are irreconcilable.
-Stalin-as-State dictates what matters and doesn’t matter.
+Stalin-as-State dictates what matters and doesn't matter.
 He alone decides who the State's enemies are and how they should be punished.
-If those officers were traitors, or even suspected of being traitors, then they needed to be dealt with accordingly.
+If those officers were traitors, or even suspected of being traitors, they needed to be dealt with accordingly.
 This was the totalitarian calculus: when in doubt, cull them out.
 Average citizens must adjust to being a lesser priority in the service of some abstract greater Good (more on that later), which again is wholly defined by the State.

 "Stalin doesn't build what people need – he builds what the State needs.
 It's the State, not the people, that needs heavy industry.
 And as for the White Sea canal – that's no use to anyone.
 The needs of the State are one pole; people's needs are the other pole.
 These two poles are irreconcilable."